 When we opened our project space Friisland in August 2021 with the first edition of our new performance series “One Night Stand”, David Sebastian contributed a social interactive performance, inviting guests of the opening to shed their clothes and join him in a mobile hot tub he had organised and placed in the Nordhavn parking lot right outside Friisland.
 All night long, performance artists and friends joined himm in the hot water for a lvely chat and glasses of champagne.

 David Sebastian took a job as a food delivery person with Wolt.
 He cycled the streets of Copenhagen until he had covered a distance of 9400 km, equivalent to the distance between Denmark and his home country Colombia, as the crow flies, delivering pizzas and sushi to the Danes with many other foreigners often found in menial jobs like this one.
 He celebrated both the half way mark and the final moments of the project with performances at our art space Friisland.

 The half way mark was marked by pizzas and other foods delevered at random points in time during the other performances of our event Friisland Live #3 in March 2022.
 He timed it so that he covered the final meters of the total 9400 km just outside Friisland, where he was welcomed with flags, applause and confetti.
 Inside, there was an exhibition, documenting the experience and background of the work.

 About the Artist

-David Sebastian often uses food as the main material for his performances, prioritizing the interactions involved in the process of cooking and sharing food.
+David Sebastian often uses food as a material in his performances, prioritizing the interactions involved in the process of cooking and sharing food.
 In his practice, he aims to create, develop and strengthen the link between performance art, society and other disciplines of art, to generate a dynamic dialogue between art and society, dealing with topics such as migration politics, collective and individual memory, identity, culture, violence and wellness of society.

-An extensive archive of David Sebastian’s work can be found on his website.
+An extensive archive of David Sebastian’s work can be found on his Instagram.